There are many, many songs about food in popular music.

 ‘Strawberry Fields Forever’ by The Beatles

-Strawberry Fields was the name of an orphanage in Liverpool that a young John Lennon would go to when he was growing up.
+Strawberry Fields was the name of an orphanage in Liverpool that a young John Lennon would sometimes visit in his youth.

 ‘Strawberry Fields Forever’ is his love song to it, which he wrote while working on a movie in south east Spain (Almeria).
 As Lennon had lost both parents at a young age (he lived with his grandparents), it was thought he found solace in hanging out with the other kids there.

 Featuring some truly staggering feats of post-production by the great George Martin – it’s actually made up of two versions of the song in different tempo and key, and spliced together as one – it’s one of the high points of The Beatles’ late period, and Lennon at his psychedelic best.

 A “Tutti Frutti” is a popular flavor of ice cream and is Italian for ‘All Fruits’.

 At position 43 on Rolling Stone magazine’s list of the 500 Greatest Songs, Tutti Frutti is one of the most famous songs of all time.

 Elvis Presley recorded it, as did The Beatles and Queen.
 It was the first song David Bowie heard, who is reported as saying “I had heard God” when he first listened to it.

 Led Zep has a couple of fruit inspired songs.
 The first was ‘The Lemon Song’, and then came ‘Tangerine’.